tools-study/journal/drafts/draft_9.md

 The model also predicts a clinically relevant phenomenon: **hysteresis in cell cycle re-entry.** Because the bistable system exhibits hysteresis, the mitogenic signal required to push a cell from G0 into G1 (the forward bifurcation M**) is greater than the signal required to maintain it in G1 once it has entered (above M*).
 This means that a transient, high-intensity intervention (e.g., a bolus of 4F expression or a two-week pulse of YAP5SA) can push cells past the bifurcation into G1, after which they may remain cycling even after the intervention is withdrawn — provided the ambient mitogenic signal exceeds M*.
 This is precisely what is observed in the CM-YAPon pig experiments: two weeks of YAP activation followed by withdrawal resulted in sustained cardiac improvement, suggesting that newly generated CMs remained viable and functional after YAP was turned off.
 The hysteresis of the bistable switch provides the mechanistic basis for this "hit-and-run" therapeutic strategy.

+---

+*End of Part I. Part II will address chromosome segregation fidelity, the spindle assembly checkpoint, cohesin biology, and the cohesin exponential decay model of age-dependent oocyte aneuploidy.*
 ## PART II: Chromosome Segregation Fidelity and Aneuploidy

 ---